 d.
 Cumulative substantial improvements, assessor's office value, and details for property appraisals.

 e.
-Administrative floodplains (floodplains not yet recognized by FEMA but regulated as such) including Steves Blvd Wash administrative floodplain from Route 66 to its confluence with the Rio de Flag.
+Administrative floodplains (floodplains not yet recognized by FEMA but regulated as such) including Steves Boulevard Wash administrative floodplain from Route 66 to its confluence with the Rio de Flag.

 f.
 Older FIRM and Floodway maps as early as 1983.

 g.
 Protected natural functions open space floodplains through the City Rural Floodplain ordinance and Picture Canyon reserve.
-The Rural Floodplain Map can be found at HERE.
-Our Picture Canyon Preserve information/map can be found at HERE.
+View the Rural Floodplain Map.
+Find our Picture Canyon Preserve information/map.

 h.
 Approximate flood depths using City 2' contours derived from aerial LiDAR surveys